 2018 ECOS Plan update

 CCRPC is embarking on the 2018 ECOS Plan update.
 This update will focus mainly on updates to the Metropolitan Transportation Plan, Comprehensive Economic Development Strategy, and serve as the Region’s Enhanced Energy Plan.
 CCRPC’s Long Range Planning Committee will lead this effort, along with assistance from sub-committees and the Transportation Advisory Committee.
 Additionally, the Transportation Demand Model is being updated to enhance to region’s travel forecasting capabilities and to inform the transportation sections of the Plan.
 For more information about the plan and public process, visit: http://www.ecosproject.com/2018-ecos-plan/

 2050 Demographic and Employment Forecasts

 Vermont Statute requires that all plans shall be based upon surveys of existing conditions and probable future trends, and shall be made in the light of present and future growth and requirements (24 VSA §4302(d)).
 Therefore, CCRPC has historically prepared future demographic and employment forecasts for the Regional Plan and the Metropolitan Transportation Plan.
 As we prepare for the 2018 update of the ECOS Plan, we need to update the county’s population, housing, and employment projections.
 More specifically, forecasts are needed as inputs to the Energy Plan and to the Travel Demand Model which will have implications for the Metropolitan Transportation Plan.
 RSG and Economic & Policy Resources (EPR) are working with CCRPC to develop a 2050 forecast for the county and municipalities.
-The forecast will include predictions for population, households, and total employment.
-CCRPC Board approval of the forecast is anticipated for consideration at the March 15, 2017 meeting.
+The forecast includes predictions for population, households, and total employment.

 February 15, 2017 Board Presentation